-Before a needle is inserted into your vein, the nurse will apply a tourniquet (a band put round your arm to control your blood flow).
-This keeps more blood in the vein, making it easier for the nurse to see and access the vein.
+Before a needle is inserted into your vein, the healthcare professional will apply a tourniquet (a band put round your arm to control your blood flow).
+This keeps more blood in the vein, making it easier to see and access the vein.